WildBuckwheat/adxl345-probe/README.md

 ```
 probe accuracy results: maximum 0.007500, minimum 0.000937, range 0.006563, average 0.004031, median 0.004219, standard deviation 0.001841
 ```
+I've found this to work reliably on a Voron 0, but more intermittently on a Trident.
+See the tuning guide below.

 Force on the bed was measured using a standard kitchen scale, this was approximately 200g.
 A CAN bus board was used, so a direct connection might result in a quicker stop (See Multi MCU homing in the Klipper docs for more information on this).
 (This will probably have improved with the move from TAP mode to ACT.)